Aviv-public/Aviv-Web-Technical-Test/README.md

 When calling the `listingapi`, the parameter of the request named `place_id` will successively take the value of each Paris arrondissement identifier as presented in the following array.

-Those identifiers are also available in database, in the public schema in a table called `geo_place`, contianing Paris arrondissements and their COG (Code Officiel Géographique - official geographical code).
+Those identifiers are also available in database, in the public schema in a table called `geo_place`, containing Paris arrondissements and their COG (Code Officiel Géographique - official geographical code).

 | Arrondissement | Id |
 | ------- | ----------|